When it's snowing or icy, we treat roads on our priority routes across North Ayrshire. This ensures that your most important roads, those to:

 you can collect small amounts of grit from an amenity location in all towns across North Ayrshire.

-For rural roads, the solution to keeping your road free of ice and snow requires a community approach, where residents are encouraged to form a Winter Resilience Group.
+For non-priority roads including rural roads, the solution to keeping your road free of ice and snow requires a community approach, where residents are encouraged to form a Winter Resilience Community.

-There are various other benefits to forming a Winter Resilience Group, including funding opportunities towards the purchase of snow drift fences and other equipment.
+There are various other benefits to forming a Winter Resilience Group, including free snow equipment, including shovels, high visibility vests and free grit.

-We encourage you to come together and constitute a group this winter.
+We encourage you to come together and join our Community Register today.